typhoon-php/typhoon/docs/type.md

 Typhoon Type is an object abstraction over the modern PHP type system.
 Use this library to build tools that work with sophisticated types.

-Here are examples of potential use-cases:
+Here are some examples of potential use-cases:

 ```php
 use Typhoon\Type\types;